 Keyword Difficulty

 Another thing you can look at is the Keyword Difficulty.
-This measures how difficult it would be to rank for a particular keyword.
+It measures how difficult it would be to rank for a particular keyword.
+It takes into account the strength of your competitors and their ranking positions.

 The keyword difficulty ranges from 1 to 100, with 1 being the easiest to rank for and 100 being the most difficult.